digitaltrails/vdu_controls/README.md

 All that said, ``vdu_controls`` does include a number of features that can be used to reduce the frequency of writes to VDU NVRAM:

-#### Inbuilt mitigations:

  + Slider and spin-box controls only update the VDU when adjustments become slow or stop (when no change occurs in 0.5 seconds).
  + Preset restoration only updates the VDU values that differ from its current values.
  + Transitioning effects and transition controls have been disabled by default and are deprecated for version 2.1.0 onward.
  + Automatic ambient brightness adjustment only triggers a change when the proposed brightness differs from the current brightness by at least 10%.

-#### Electable mitigations:
+There are also some things you can do to futher minimise NVRAM writes:

+ + Drag sliders to target values with no in-between pauses.
  + Choose to restore pre-prepared ‘presets’ instead of dragging sliders.
- + Refrain from adding transitions to presets.
+ + Leave `protect-nvram` enabled which disables transitions for presets.
  + If using the ambient-light brightness response curves, tune the settings and curves to avoid frequent small changes.
- + If using a light-meter, disengage metered automatic adjustment when faced with rapidly fluctuating levels of ambient brightness.
+ + If using a light-meter, disengage automatic adjustment when ambient light levels are  fluctuating (under condtions such as intermittent cloud cover).
  + Consider adjusting the ambient lighting instead of the VDU.

-#### Monitoring to assist with making adjustments:
+Some feedback is provided to help with making reducing NVRAM usage:

-  + Hovering over a VDU name in the main window reveals a popup that includes the number of VCP (NVRAM) writes.
+  + Hovering over a display name in the main window reveals a tooltip that includes the number of VCP (NVRAM) writes.
-  + The bottom of the About-dialog shows the same numbers.
+  + The bottom of the About-Dialog shows the same numbers.
 They update dynamically.

 #### Other concerns